Ella Purnell: Career

-Purnell appeared as Dolce in Jeff Wadlow's film Kick-Ass 2 (2013) and starred in Frank Hall Green's film Wildlike (2014), which earned her a number of accolades at festivals.
-She also played the teenage version of Angelina Jolie's titular character in Robert Stromberg's Disney film Maleficent (2014).
-She then took a break from acting, but returned to star in Tim Burton's film Miss Peregrine's Home for Peculiar Children (2016) as she had always wanted to work with him.
-She then played Mia in the film Access All Areas (2017) and Winston Churchill's secretary Helen Garrett in Jonathan Teplitzky's historical drama film Churchill (2017).
+Purnell appeared as Dolce in Jeff Wadlow's film Kick-Ass 2 (2013) and starred in Frank Hall Green's film Wildlike (2014), which earned her accolades at festivals.
+She played the teenage version of Angelina Jolie's titular character in Maleficent (2014).
+She then took a break from acting, and returned to star in Tim Burton's film Miss Peregrine's Home for Peculiar Children (2016) as she had always wanted to work with him.
+She next played Mia in the film Access All Areas (2017), and Winston Churchill's secretary Helen Garrett in the historical drama Churchill (2017).

 Purnell appeared as Hester Argyll in the BBC miniseries Ordeal by Innocence (2018) and starred as Tess in the Starz series Sweetbitter (2018).
 Starz cancelled the series after two seasons.
 Purnell played Lady Maria Grey in Julian Fellowes' period drama Belgravia (2020) and began starring as Jackie Taylor in the Showtime drama series Yellowjackets (2021present).
-She also voiced Gwyn in the animated series Star Trek: Prodigy (2021) and voiced Jinx in the Netflix series Arcane (20212024).
-She began starring as Lucy MacLean in the Amazon Prime Video series Fallout (2024present) and as the main character in the dark comedy series Sweetpea (2024present), garnering critical praise for both.
+She voiced Gwyn in the animated series Star Trek: Prodigy (2021), and voiced Jinx in the Netflix series Arcane (20212024).
+She began starring as Lucy MacLean in the Amazon Prime Video series Fallout (2024present), and as the main character in the dark comedy series Sweetpea (2024present), garnering critical praise for both.
 She also served as an executive producer for Sweetpea.

 Personal life

 As of May 2024, Purnell divides her time between London and Los Angeles.
-She had a relationship with Max Bennett Kelly that was confirmed in June 2022.

-Discussing her views on fame with British Vogue, Purnell shared: “There’s no end goal for me that revolves around success.
-It revolves around my personal growth and personal challenges.”
+Discussing her views on fame with British Vogue, Purnell shared: "There's no end goal for me that revolves around success.
+It revolves around my personal growth and personal challenges."

 She plays the piano and also enjoys scuba diving.